sunfounder/picar-x/docs/source/ezblock_minecart.rst

 Minecart
 =====================

-Let's make a minecart project!
-Stick a dark-colored tape on the white ground as the track (as straight as possible, not too curved), and use the Grayscale module to make the PiCar-X move along the track.
+Let’s make a minecart project!
+This project will use the Grayscale module to make the PiCar-X move forward along a track.
+Use dark-colored tape to make a track on the ground as straight as possible, and not too curved.
+Some experimenting might be needed if the PiCar-X becomes derailed.

-This means: when moving along the track, the probes on the left and right sides of the sensor detect light-colored ground, and the middle probe detects dark tracks.
-If the track has an arc (the probe on the left or right side of the sensor detects a dark track), you need to adjust the direction of the minecart.
-If the minecart reaches the end of the track or derails, the Grayscale module can't detect the dark track so stops it.
+When moving along the track, the probes on the left and right sides of the Grayscale module will detect light-colored ground, and the middle probe will detect the track.
+If the track has an arc, the probe on the left or right side of the sensor will detect the dark-colored tape, and turn the wheels in that direction.
+If the minecart reaches the end of the track or derails, the Grayscale module will no longer detect the dark-colored tape track, and the PiCar-X will come to a stop.

 **EXAMPLE**